asterisk37n/line-bot-gas/README.md

 - An administrator can show all workouts of users

 # To start your LINE bot
-1. Create spreadsheet
-2. Open Google Apps Script tied to the spreadsheet
+1. Create a Google Apps Script tied to a spreadsheet
-3. Fork this repository to your GitHub account and pull into Google Apps Script
-4. Make sheets named reservation, workout, maxim
+3. Make new sheets named `reservation`, `workout`, `maxim`
-5. Put some sentences at the first column in maxim
+5. Put any sentence in the first column in `maxim`
-6. cp credentials.template.gs credentaials.gs
+6. Copy `credentials.template.gs` to `credentaials.gs`
-7. CHANNEL_ACCESS_TOKEN published from LINE dev console
+7. Set your `CHANNEL_ACCESS_TOKEN` in `credentials.gs` published from LINE dev console
-8. Put webhook URL of Google Apps Script onto LINE dev console 😃
+8. Pase webhook URL of Google Apps Script onto your LINE dev console 🎉

+Feel free to post on an issue and make a pull request 😀